solana-foundation/solana-improvement-documents/proposals/0050-increase-prioritization-fee.md

 Prioritization fee is intended to be used sensitively during congestion, provides advanced users a tool to access particular resources when contented with a meaningful fee, while other users may opt to delay access to avoid paying extra fee.
-When used properly, it helps to reduce network congestion.
+When local fee market functions as designed, it provides economic incentives to reduce congestion.

 `Prioritization_fee = compute_unit_limit * compute_unit_price`,
 where compute_unit_price has unit of microlamport.